AzureIoTGBB/azure-iot-edge-hol/README.md

 Created and maintained by the Microsoft Azure IoT Global Black Belts

-# NOTE - this is a work in progress..
-It's not anywhere near done yet   :-)
+>Note: This workshop is based on prerelease software and therefor it's still a work in progress.

 ## Overview